|

 What do I get upon completion?

-- A certificate that formally declares your achievement and the credential that you have earned.
+• A digital certificate that formally declares your achievement and the credential that you have earned.
+Digital certificates allow you to easily display and share your achievement online.

 Is re-certification required?